polys18/BlackJackHelper/README.md

 ### Post Alpha Release:

 - Assembled an Arduino Nano with ESP-32 Cam circuit that sends the post requests to the server.
 I uploaded the Arduino files to the repo.
+I used chat gpt and oline tutorials a lot for this since I am not very familiar with arduino engineering.
 - Added card counting functionality to keep a running count between frames.
 2-6 is +1, 7-9 is +0, 10 J Q K A is -1.